 6. Pooch-friendly pubs

 Plenty of pubs, bars and breweries around the city welcome dogs on-lead in their outdoor spaces and leafy beer gardens.
 Collingwood's Stomping Ground encourages all pals – furry or otherwise – to gather together in their outdoor areas.
 General Assembly, Pilgrim Bar and The Common Man are pup-friendly premises, with riverside views.

 7. Parks and gardens

-There are plenty of green spaces across Melbourne, where you can take in nature with your best mate in tow.
-Go for an on-lead stroll through the Royal Botanic Gardens and Flagstaff Gardens, and walk the dramatic tree-lined avenues of Carlton Garden in the city's north.
-Roughly half of Fitzroy's Edinburgh Garden is a designated off-lead area — the perfect place for zoomies with fellow four-legged friends.
+There are plenty of green spaces across Melbourne where you can take in nature with your best mate in tow.
+Go for an on-lead stroll through the Royal Botanic Gardens and Flagstaff Gardens, and walk the dramatic tree-lined avenues of Carlton Gardens in the city's north.
+Roughly half of Fitzroy's Edinburgh Gardens is a designated off-lead area — the perfect place for zoomies with fellow four-legged friends.

 Look out for signage at local parks and gardens, or seek further information online, as some places allow dogs in certain specified areas, rather than the entire park.

 Unleash adventure on a tour run by local experts Gourmet Pawprints.
 Jump on a pet-friendly river cruise, stroll through the Royal Botanic Gardens and enjoy a paw-fect picnic lunch on the banks of the Yarra River.

 Seek out dog-friendly al fresco restaurants and café spaces for food, drinks and pup-approved treats.
 The Commons at Ormond Collective allows space for dogs at their outdoor tables and feature a foamy puppa-cino on their menu.
 Bring your dog along to The Farm Cafe in Abbotsford, Rudimentary in Footscray, A Minor Place in Brunswick and Collingwood's Cromwell Streat.

 10. Where to go walkies